psenough/assisted_performer/README.md

 On Google Chrome change `chrome://flags/#autoplay-policy` to not require user interaction

 Load `http://localhost/canvas` to display main screen `F11` to fullscreen

+Mac has more text to speech voices available by default.

 ## Debug Keys